 Parathyroid disease is rare.
 It involves one or all four of the parathyroid glands that sit behind the thyroid gland in the neck.
 Surgery is indicated in the setting of high calcium levels, kidney disease, or cancer.
 Typically very small glands (the size of a dime) enlarge and need to be removed.
 There are many kinds of parathyroid surgery and specific ones are chosen depending on the disease process.
 Because the procedure is complex, it is important that it be performed by a surgeon, who has extensive parathyroid experience.
 Minimally invasive approaches with outpatient surgery are available and are performed regularly.

 The two adrenal glands are located on top of each kidney.
 Generally, patients are referred for an adrenalectomy after an abdominal medical imaging study reveals an enlarged adrenal gland.
-At SouthCoast Health Surgery, our specialists can perform adrenalectomy with either conventional or minimally invasive surgery, depending on the patient’s unique condition.
+At SouthCoast Health Surgery, our specialists can perform adrenalectomy with either conventional or laparoscopic surgery, depending on the patient’s unique condition.

 As an endocrine gland, the pancreas produces and releases the hormones insulin and glucagon into the bloodstream.
 There are many types of tumors that can develop in the pancreas and affect its functions.
 Dr.s Yeager and Dr. Mandel can accurately assess your condition and recommend the appropriate surgical approach.
 Pancreatitis is an inflammation of the pancreas that may be acute or chronic.
 For patients whose pancreatitis is the result of gallbladder disease or an obstructed pancreatic duct, traditional or minimally invasive surgery may be necessary.